thekakamask/Amphibians/README.md

    - 🐸 Display a list of Amphibians :

       - ❌ **NOT IMPLEMENTED** Retrieves and displays a list of amphibians via a REST API.
-      - ❌ **NOT IMPLEMENTED** Shows detailed information including name, type, description, and image.
+      - 🟩 **IN PROGRESS** Shows detailed information including name, type, description, and image.

    - 🎨 **Modern and Fluid Interface**:

       - TopBar:
-         - ❌ **NOT IMPLEMENTED** Displays application name.
+         - ✅ **DONE** Displays application name.
-         - ❌ **NOT IMPLEMENTED** Supports dynamic behavior on scroll.
+         - 🟩 **IN PROGRESS** Supports dynamic behavior on scroll.
       - Light/Dark Mode:
-         - ❌ **NOT IMPLEMENTED** Fully supports Material 3 with adaptive light and dark themes.
+         - ✅ **DONE** Fully supports Material 3 with adaptive light and dark themes.

    - 🔄 **Real-time status management**:

       - ❌ **NOT IMPLEMENTED** Uses a ViewModel to handle API responses and manage UI state.
-      - ❌ **NOT IMPLEMENTED** Implements StateFlow for reactive state updates.
+      - 🟩 **IN PROGRESS** Implements StateFlow for reactive state updates.

    - 🚀 Performance and responsiveness:

       - ❌ **NOT IMPLEMENTED** Implements lazy loading for efficient image handling.
       - ❌ **NOT IMPLEMENTED** Uses Coil for fast and optimized image fetching.
-      - ❌ **NOT IMPLEMENTED** Supports smooth scrolling and responsive display.
+      - 🟩 **IN PROGRESS** Supports smooth scrolling and responsive display.

    - 🛠 Error Handling & User Feedback: